 - Search: Elasticsearch

-- at the US market - average rate $150 per hour;
+- In the US market - the average rate is $150 per hour;

-- at Eastern Europe market - average rate $50 per hour;
+- In the Eastern European market - the average rate is $60 per hour;

-- at the India market - average rate $20 per hour.
+- In the Indian market - the average rate is $20 per hour.

 Note that each project is special, and to get a more exact estimation, just contact us and we’ll be happy to help you.